Climate action microgrants

 Requirements

-You must ensure you have the relevant permissions to undertake your initiative.
+You must ensure you have the relevant permissions to undertake your initiative before you apply.
 Some places will require permission.
 If your project is on council-owned land or spaces, we can advise on whether your idea is feasible and try to help you get permission.

 All events must produce minimal waste and adopt our sustainable events best practices.